andrewpey/vtland/_posts/2021-03-10-vehicle-window-facelift.md

 {% include img.html src="/assets/posts/vehicle-window-facelift/3.png" %}

-After a stop has been added to the schedule, you can add as many orders as you want which vehicle then will execute after arriving at this stop.
+After a stop has been added to the schedule, you can add as many orders as you want.
+A vehicle will execute all of them after arriving at this stop.

 There are also a few useful presets, allowing you quickly add common orders to the schedule.